IowaDave/ESP8266_Random_Numbers/README.md

 We can easily do better, according to Roig.
 Give the CPU a long loop to execute.
 It can be as simple as adding the same two numbers over and over.
 Measure how long it takes.
 Repeat.
 Keep track of the measurements because they are likely to vary.
 The variation is unpredictable; Bingo! entropy can be extracted from a series of these measurements.

 It is a kind of side-channel attack on the cpu, for the purpose of extracting entropy from it.
 Roig proposes that the technique can succeed with any device that contains a cpu.
 He named it, "SideRand".
+The code for it is very short and quite easy to follow.

 I playfully modified SideRand for the Arduino IDE, targeting an 8266-based ESP-01 module.
 And I think it works.

 The trick was how to harvest the entropy and distill it into random numbers.
-Roig published several versions of his paper, in which he offered listings in C and Python.
+Roig published several versions of his paper, in which he offered code listings in C and Python.
 Alas, he stops at the point of having gathered a lot of different timing measurements, but does not go on to demonstrate the next step.

 He does hint at the step, however.
 In one of the papers he mentions that the measurements "get hashed."
 Ah-hah! thought I. Feed the series of measurements into a hash algorithm.